National Static Electricity Day

 Treat Your Carpet & Use Dryer Sheets For Upholstery

-The next thing that you can do is to have an anti-static treatment applied to your rugs and carpets.
+The next thing you can do is to have an anti-static treatment applied to your rugs and carpets.
 Once that’s been done, use some dryer sheets to rub on your furniture’s upholstery.
 That will reduce the static buildup on these surfaces.

 Observing National Static Electricity Day